 D. Instructions for the Alternative Match Schedule: Programs operating in one state must send their requests to the State Commission for review and approval.
 The Commission will then forward the approved request to CNCS for consideration.

-Submit e-mail applications per the NOFO instructions. to:
+Submit e-mail applications per the NOFO instructions.

-ATTACHMENT J: Beale Codes and County-Level Economic Data
+ATTACHMENT I: Beale Codes and County-Level Economic Data

 Rural Community